eerii/fresa/docs/getting_started/building.md

 These compilers have been tested to work.
 Older versions might work but are not officially supported.

-- clang 14.0.6
+- clang 14.0+
-- apple clang 14.0.0
+- apple clang 14.0+
-- gcc 12.1.0
+- gcc 12.1+

 MSVC is mostly working, except for nested constexpr for loops in the math library.
 There is an issue where these loops don't compile only with MSVC.
-I already submitted a [bug report](https://developercommunity.visualstudio.com/t/Lambda-inside-lambda-cant-detect-conste/10085564) with a temporary workaround, but I will wait until I hear more before I decide how to proceed.
+I already submitted a [bug report](https://developercommunity.visualstudio.com/t/Lambda-inside-lambda-cant-detect-conste/10085564) with a temporary workaround, and it is pending release.
 At this time, clang or gcc are recommended.

 ## extra: installing compilers